 “I have a dual purpose,” said Nash.
 “First, to give exposure to Australian art, including works by major aboriginal artists.
 Second, I hope that giving access to cryptocurrencies will draw in technologists who have not bought art before.”

-Art sold for crypto is a fairly straightforward proposition for those already familiar with basic crypto-transacting.
-But the very public sale of high-end art works registered on blockchain is still quite new and experimental.
+Art sold for crypto is a fairly straightforward proposition for people already familiar with basic crypto-transacting.
+But a public sale of high-end art works registered on blockchain is still quite new and experimental.

-Potential ROH (return on hype), however, has made the prospect very attractive to dealers- but there are many issues regarding the veracity and security of information (ownership data, for example) entered onto blockchains commanded by individuals or small groups.
+While potential ROH (return on hype), however, has made the prospect of tokenizing art very attractive to dealers- there are many issues regarding how to ensure the veracity and security of information (ownership data, for example) entered onto blockchains when they are commanded by individuals or small groups.

 They say that, 10 years in, Bitcoin is still the only truly ‘decentralized’ (middleman-free) and functioning blockchain.

-The arbitration of transactions on Bitcoin is automated by dense and energy-intensive mathematical processes.
+The arbitration of transactions is automated in Bitcoin via a software that secures its ledger by running the data through a dense and energy-intensive process of mathematical encryption.
 No transactions can be overwritten, modified or reversed in Bitcoin.

-“Immutability” is one of Bitcoin’s greatest features, say advocates.
+“Immutability” is one of Bitcoin’s greatest features, its advocates say.

 But despite how innovative Bitcoin is, the system still only allows one simple type of immutable transaction: send Bitcoin, receive Bitcoin.
 And nonetheless, even nine years after it was released, the Bitcoin system remains hard to use for all but the most dedicated and savvy.

 Copycat systems like Ethereum are still weak from having tried to make blockchain all things to all people, critics say, and most of these nascent systems require middle men all over the place to function, more or less.

 So called “decentralized” centrally-manged blockchain systems that claim to immutably register important property ownership, such as title for works of art, have the same or greater potential points of failure that legacy registries have, say critical Bitcoiners.

 First, how does on know that the Warhol one bought shares or tokens in is real?
 It could be halfway across the world.
 How can one check?

 Maybe the gallery is reputable and posts a bunch of certificates- fine.